Skip to main content

 This isn't a straightforward answer.
 In our experience, we have found that there is a bigger emphasis on the model than the content in the bio.
 Smaller models (i.e. those trained on lower amount of information) are more prone to bringing up codex information in every generation.
 Those that are trained on more information use codex entries are more selective with which information they use, and as such the outputs are more nuanced.

-Purely on a cost-size balance, we recommend maximum codex sizes around the 100 word mark for minor characters, and 300 words for major characters (as of April 2024).
+Purely on a cost-size balance, we recommend maximum codex sizes around the 100 word mark for minor characters, and 300 words for major characters.
 The cost of LLMs is getting more reasonable by the day, and so this will likely no longer be an issue.
 Write in which way makes most sense to you, and edit the codex as you go.

 Did this answer your question?